Building wealth will be essential to having a secure and better financial future. But it also means more than just having money.

 Set goals and create plans to achieve them

-One of my favorite essential wealth building habits is setting financial goals and creating a plan on how to achieve them.
+One of my favorite essential wealth-building habits is setting financial goals and creating a plan on how to achieve them.
 These goals are a mix of short-term and long-term, plus new ones will happen from time to time as well.

-Obtaining wealth can be challenging without a clear vision of getting there or least processing what you can do.
-Review your income, assets, net worth, and how you can elevate these items.
+Obtaining wealth can be challenging without a clear vision of getting there or at least processing what you can do.
+Review your income, appreciating assets, net worth, and how you can elevate these items.
 It can be attainable goals and more challenging ones.

 But setting goals keeps you honest and focused on your path to building wealth.
-It doesn’t mean it will be easy as you should be thinking big, but goals and plan will make the path more possible.
+It doesn’t mean it will be easy as you should be thinking big, but goals and plans will make the path more possible.